Mamertines: Capture of Messina

-Dominion over north-eastern Sicily
+Dominion over northeastern Sicily

 The Mamertines held the town of Messina for over 20 years.
-They changed it from being a bustling town of farmers and traders to a raiding base.
+They changed it from a bustling town of farmers and traders to a raiding base.
 The Mamertines became pirates on land and sea.
 Taking advantage of the war-weary Sicilians, they looted the nearby settlements and captured trade ships on the strait, carrying their plunder back to their base.
 They captured prisoners and demanded tribute.
-During this period, they struck coins on which their name were printed and placed images of their gods and goddesses.
+During this period, they struck coins featuring their name and images of their gods and goddesses.
 Their exploits made them rich and powerful.
-They began travelling further inland, even as far as Gela and demanded tribute.
+They began travelling further inland, even as far as Gela, and demanding tribute.

 Decline

 The Mamertine presence did not go unchallenged forever.
 In around 270 BC, the Mamertine exploits came to the attention of Syracuse, by word of the refugees from the settlements.
-Hiero II, a tyrant of Syracuse, began to gather an army of citizens with which to rid the land of the destroyers of the peace and rescue his Greek kinsmen.
+Hiero II, tyrant of Syracuse, began to gather an army of citizens with which to rid the land of the destroyers of the peace and rescue his Greek kinsmen.
 Hiero met with the Mamertines when they were nearing Syracuse.
 Marching out his troops, he first sent his unruly mercenaries forward and allowed them to be butchered by the Mamertines.
 The faithless part of his army disposed of, Hiero marched his citizen soldiers back to the city where he drilled them to a better fighting condition.
 Leading his confident army north, he found the Mamertines again at the Longanus River on the plain of Mylae where he easily defeated them, and proclaimed himself king.
 The Mamertines were not accustomed to large pitched battles and had become reckless after beating Hiero's mercenaries.
 In the battle, Hiero captured the Mamertine leaders and the remnants fled back to the safety of Messina.
 Hiero had restricted the Mamertine activity and placed them in a dire situation.

 When Hiero returned to besiege their base at Messina in 265 BC, the Mamertines called for help from a nearby fleet from Carthage, which occupied the harbour of Messina.
 Seeing this, the Syracuse forces retired, not wishing to confront Carthaginian forces.
 Uncomfortable under the Carthaginian "protection," the Mamertines now appealed to Rome to be allowed into the protection of the Roman people.
 At first, the Romans did not wish to come to the aid of soldiers who had unjustly stolen a city from its rightful possessors.
 However, unwilling to see Carthaginian power spread further over Sicily and get too close to Italy, Rome responded by entering into an alliance with the Mamertines.
 In response, Syracuse allied itself with Carthage, imploring their protection.
 With Rome and Carthage brought into conflict, the Syracuse/Mamertine conflict escalated into the First Punic War.